 Please ensure when using the scale/blood pressure monitor that you are using the correct profile that you are synced with to your smart device.
 Then ensure that on your smart device that you have the Bluetooth switched on when using the scale or blood pressure monitor.

+The Salter Mibody App can share data with Apple Health.
 Unfortunately at the moment you cannot share data with any other apps.
 We are looking in to making this possible however needs greater development.

 Can you export data?